Risks of General Anaesthesia – How Does Anesthesia Work?

 - Thalamus: a part of your brain that plays a key role in relaying information from the senses to your brain.

 - N-Methyl-D-aspartic acid (NMDA) receptors: Anesthetic drugs bind to NMDA receptors.
-These receptors are important in controlling memory functions; that’s why patients experience “short-term memory loss” or “amnesia about the surgery procedure” after undergoing general anesthesia.
-It’s highly unlikely suddenly you’ll one day remember what it was like to be under general anesthetia; it’s more like you’re about to go into surgery one minute, and it seems like a few seconds later, you’re suddenly awake – and in bandages or support garments after surgery!
+These receptors are important in controlling memory functions; that’s why patients experience “short-term memory loss” or “amnesia about the surgery procedure” after undergoing general anaesthesia.
+It’s highly unlikely suddenly you’ll one day remember what it was like to be under general anaesthesia; it’s more like you’re about to go into surgery one minute, and it seems like a few seconds later, you’re suddenly awake – and in bandages or support garments after surgery!
 You might feel a bit groggy at first, or for a few days afterwards, which is usually quite normal especially if you’re on any pain medications.